harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 By default, the dashboard displays the data for the last 24 hours time period.
 You can customize the dashboard using the following filters:

 * **Time period**: Choose a period for which you want to see the data.
 The default option is **Last 24 hours**.
 * **Services**: Choose a service to see its data.
+You can select multiple services.
 The default option is **All**.
 * **Environment**: Choose an environment to see its data.
+You can select multiple environments.
 The default option is **All**.
 * **Deployment version**: Choose a deployment version in order to view the data associated with the monitored services of that specific version.
+You can select multiple deployment versions.
 The default option is **All**.

-The dashboard displays the total number of services being monitored by Error Tracking and the number of services that have generated new events, based on the filter settings.
-An event is considered as new If it is observed for the first time in a monitored service.
+Based on the filter settings, the dashboard displays the total number of services being monitored by Error Tracking and the number of services that have generated new events.
+An event is considered as new if it is observed for the first time in a monitored service.

 ## View Event List

-The Event List displays the following information:

-* Summary of the total events, exceptions, log events, HTTP errors, and custom errors based on the filter settings.
+The Event List screen displays a summary of the total events, exceptions, log events, HTTP errors, and custom errors.
+It also displays a list of all the events.

-* List of all the events based on the selected time period and deployment version.
 Each row provides deep contextual information about the event type, its location in the code, and impact in terms of volume and spread across the service.
+You can customize the Event List screen using the following filters:

+* **Time period**: Choose a period for which you want to see the events.
+The default option is **Last 24 hours**.
+* **Deployment version**: Choose a deployment version in order to view the events associated with that specific version.

-To view the Event List, on the Error Tracking dashboard, select a monitored service.
+To view the Event List, do the following:

+1. On the Error Tracking dashboard, select a monitored service.
 The list of events captured by that monitored service is displayed.

 ![Event List](./static/et-quickstart-view-event-list.png)

-The Event List displays the following inforamtion:
+The Event List displays the following information:

 * **Type**: Displays the event type.
 The event type can be one of the following:
   * Caught Exception - Exceptions captured and handled by the user’s service.